Overview

 If the file already exists, see the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):

-How to manage directory indexes
+How do I manage directory indexes?

 You can control how directory indexes function on your website by making various modifications to the .htaccess file.